SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 			For example, for verbose to be set true type 'verbose true'.
 For verbose false, type 'verbose false'.

+		'verbose'
+			Echo back the current setting of verbose mode.

 		'testmode B'
 			Switch the client to regular mode and test mode.
 When in test mode, client passes all communications through the host (error simulator).
 When NOT in test mode, client passes all communications directly to the server.
 			To toggle test mode on, type 'testmode true'.
 To toggle test mode off (ie run in regular mode) type 'testmode false'.

+		'testmode'
+			Echo back the currently set outPort, as well as if the client is set to transmit to host (testMode true) or server (testMode false).

+		'ip'
+			Echo the outgoing IP to the console.

+		'ip local'
+			Set the outgoing IP to the local address.

+		'ip NAME/xxx.xxx.xxx.xxx'
+			Set the outgoing IP to go to address xxx.xxx.xxx.xxx, host name NAME.

 		'mode NEWMODE'
 			Set the default mode of the client to NEWMODE, where NEWMODE is entered as a string